 This curriculum is designed to give students a basic understanding of the game and simulation programming development process.
-The career certificate can lead to the Associate in Applied Science degree in Computer Science or prepare students for transfer to a Bachelor Program in this specialty.
+The career certificate can lead to the Associate in Applied Science degree in Computer Science or prepare students for transfer to a Bachelor's degree program in this specialty.